Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 • Full rain gear

-• Warm layers (summit can be 12–15°C below valley temperature)
+• Warm layers (the summit can be 12–15°C below valley temperature)

 Black river, the sound you wake up to